FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### VERSION 2 OPTIMIZATIONS

 - Migrate to typescript using SWC compiler which is a breeze!
+- When it comes to tracking users , unique id's of videos and lessons registered respectively in arrays will really come in handy , we just compare to know what to tick.

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY